cloudmaven/documentation/pages/cc/cc_network.md

 ## AWS Case Study

-This case study involves two light-sheet microscopes that generate several GB of data in 15 minutes.
+This case study supports two light-sheet microscopes that generate several GB of data in 15 minutes.
 We need to get that data onto the AWS cloud in near-real-time.
 We have two locations: UW Health Sciences D-Wing (HSD) and the Aeronautical Engineering Building AER.

-Health Sciences D wing (HSD) is already close to supporting a 10gig, as D528 is cabled to our newest IDF (telco closet) in that area.
-The longest lead time item here is station cabling to D528.
+Health Sciences D Wing (HSD) is ready to support 10gig: D528 is cabled to the telco closet / IDF in that area.
+Needed: Station cabling to D528 (longest lead-time item); and will this be copper or fiber?
-We need to know if it will be copper or fiber; then the Communications Infrastructure team can work up an estimate and timeline.
-With the station cable in we can implement the necessary hardware.
+With this information the Communications Infrastructure team works up an estimate and timeline.
+With the cable in place the hardware follows quickly.
+AER is more complex: A site visit is necessary to determine whether there is room for the necessary hardware; again in an IDF / telco closet.

-AER is more complex, as new riser fiber is required in addition to the station cabling.
-We will do a walk-through of that space to ensure that the necessary hardware fits in the IDF (telco closet) to support a microscope in AER323.

 Kilroy: Need a rough cost estimate for the necessary switch hardware, understanding the price may vary depending on fiber versus cat6a copper is to be used for the station cabling.